The Drinfeld Centre of a Symmetric Fusion Category is 2-Fold Monoidal: The Drinfeld Centre as a Lax 2-Fold Monoidal Category

 Similarly, we have:

 We can again examine the middle part of this diagram to see:

-We can now use Equation \eqref{twisttrick} to move the twists to the $j$ strand.
+where in the last equality we have moved $\phi^t$ up and $\phi'$ along the back.
+We can now use Equation \eqref{DCtwisttrick} to move the twists to the $j$ strand.
 Then, after pre-composing with the coevaluation $\mathbb{I}_c\rar j j^*$, we can view the last morphism as an endomorphism of the simple object $j$, so it is completely determined by its trace.
 This trace is computed by pre-composing the morphisms in the last diagram the morphism $\mathbb{I}\rar j^*j$ that is obtained by composing the coevaluation for $j^*$ and $j^{**}$ with the pivotal structure.
 After we cancel the self-intersection with the twist in the diagram thus obtained, we get that this computes as $\delta_{\phi,\phi'}$.
 This means that this morphism evaluates to $\delta_{\phi,\phi'}$ times the evaluation on $j^*j$.
 Plugging this in yields the desired relation. \end{proof}